Extract all data (useful for format conversion or compression change)

 gpio extract bigquery myproject.geodata.table output.parquet

-GEOGRAPHY Column Handling¶
+Geometry Column Handling¶

 - GEOGRAPHY data is returned in WGS84 (EPSG:4326)

-geography,geom,geometry) - Use
+- Use

---geography-columnto specify explicitly if needed
+--geography-columnto specify explicitly if the column has an unusual name

 # Explicit geography column